ninjinvader/ninjinvader.github.io/index.markdown

 layout: default
 game_directory: games/title_v1
 ---
-Bonjour!
-Welcome to my website.
-I am planning to have many of my games posted here, but for now I'm getting everything sorted out.
-I hope you like what you see so far, and stick around to see what it's like in the future!
+Welcome to Ninjinvader.com!

->> You may not know this, but I acually make lots of games in my spare time.
+>> You may not know this, but I acually make lots of small games/projects in my spare time.

-On YouTube I've never spoken about it, but now that I have passed 50 subscribers, I wanted to make some of my projects free to the public!
-This sort of thing is new for me, so don't be surprised by any weird website design, typ0s, or bugs.  :)
+I hope you enjoy some free games!
+Keep in mind there might be bugs or issues.

 <div id="game_wrapper" style="height:375px; overflow: hidden">
   <iframe src= "/games/title_v2/" id="main_screen_game"